Center for Water

 Recent studies include:

-- development of environmental quality indicators in North America’s Great Rivers using algal communities;
+- development of environmental quality indicators in the Great Lakes using algal communities;

 - tracking long–term pollution trends using fossil remains in sedimentary profiles from northern Minnesota;